BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 ##  Common Laser Job steps
   - turn on the laser
   - open XCS, and wait for it to connect to the laser
-  - verify that all safeties are on AND that IR Preheat is on
+  - verify that all safeties are on
-    - IR Preheat only for F1
+    - F1 only - ensure IR Preheat is on

 ---
 ## Setup Materials